treuille/state-thoughts/README.md

   state.
 They have similar enough semantics (aka they stay around between runs) that you might use them intergchangeably.
 (I did in st_event.py.)
 But they don't reset at the same time, which can be the source of subtle bugs.

+- **There's something to be figured out about how to do the interaction with auto-reload and state initialization.** For example, maybe if the state intialization code changes, the state needs to be reset?
+Or maybe when the code auto-reloads, it should indicate with a toast that it's resuing the previous state, and then offer the ability to click to reset the state.

+- I feel like callbacks have a way of taking over the whole script and forcing the user to resort to a mode where the entire state of the script is encapsulated by the state.
+Is that really what we want?